zethon/zethon.github.io/_posts/2019-05-22-help-for-david-pt1.md

 print ("someVariable2 = " + someVariable2);
 ```

 Notice, I changed the function's name to `AddNumbers2`.
-Also, this time the 'x' and 'y' REFERENCES to the original variables we will use as arguments.
+Also, this time the `x` and `y` REFERENCES to the original variables we will use as arguments.
 That means if we modify them, we also modify the original.
 Think of it like "particle coupling" in quantum mechanics.

 Now let's exam the parts again: